mfgustavo/glompo/docs/examples.rst

 Note the load balancing here.
 GloMPO will allow a fixed number of threads to be run.
 By default this is one less than the number of CPUs available.
-If your machine has 32 cores for example than the manager will use 1 and allow 31 to be used by the local optimizers.
-The :attr:`~glompo.optimizers.baseoptimizer.BaseOptimizer.workers` keyword we used for the optimizer earlier tells GloMPO that each instance of CMA will use 1 of these slots.
+If your machine has 32 cores for example than the manager will use 1 and allow 31 to be used by the local optimizers. :code:`'workers'` keyword we used for the optimizer earlier tells GloMPO that each instance of CMA will use 1 of these slots.
 Thus, GloMPO will start a maximum of 31 parallel CMA optimizers in this run.
-Alternatively, if we had parallelized the function evaluations (by setting :attr:`~glompo.optimizers.baseoptimizer.BaseOptimizer.workers` equal to 6) then 5 optimizers would be started taking 6 slots each.
-In such a configuration one core of the 32 core machine would remain unused:
+Alternatively, if we had parallelized the function evaluations (by setting :code:`'workers'` equal to 6) then 5 optimizers would be started taking 6 slots each.
+In such a configuration one core of the 32 core machine would remain
-:math:`5\times6=30\text{optimizers} + 1\text{manager} = 31`.
+unused: :math:`5\times6=30\text{optimizers} + 1\text{manager} = 31`.

-If you want to fix the number of threads used regardless of the system resources, pass the optional :attr:`~glompo.core.manager.GloMPOManager.max_jobs` argument during the manager initialisation.
+If you want to fix the number of threads used regardless of the system resources, pass the optional :attr:`~.GloMPOManager.max_jobs` argument during the manager initialisation.

 The manager is setup using all GloMPO defaults in this case.
 Only the task, its box bounds and local optimizers need be provided.